pjjroux/python-rps/README.md

 ## Features

-* Working Rock, paper, scissor game played over a match consisting of three rounds with ASCII art displayed after each play.
+* Working Rock, paper, scissor game with ASCII art displayed after each play.
-* Match outcomes logged in a database to build up historic data.
+* Match outcomes logged in a database using a PHP API to build up historic data.

-## Goals
-* COM moves decided by using the historic data.
-(WIP)
+* COM moves decided by using the historic data after 10 rounds against the same player.